mlister3/Credit-Risk-Classification_SupervisedML/README.md

 - Purpose

-The purpose of this analysis is to review the Logisitc Regression Machine Learning Model in use for prodicting if a loan would be a good investment for a lender based off 1.loan size, 2.interest rate, 3.income, 4.debt-to-income ratio, 5.number of accounts, 6.derogatory marks, and 7.total_debt.
+The purpose of this analysis is to review the Logistic Regression Machine Learning Model in use for predicting if a loan would be a good investment for a lender based off 1.loan size, 2.interest rate, 3.income, 4.debt-to-income ratio, 5.number of accounts, 6.derogatory marks, and 7.total_debt.

 - What is being predicted?